 - 4.1.
-The appointment of officers (other than assistants to political groups) is the responsibility of the Head of Paid Service or their nominee, and may not be made by Councillors. - 4.2.
-The appointment of an assistant to a political group shall be made in accordance with the wishes of that political group
+The appointment of officers (other than assistants to political groups) is the responsibility of the Head of Paid Service or their nominee and may not be made by Councillors. - 4.2.
+The appointment of an assistant to a political group shall be made in accordance with the wishes of that political group.

-5. Recruitment of Head of Paid Service and Directors

-- 5.1.
-Where the Council proposes to appoint a Head of Paid Service and/ or Director, and it is not proposed that the appointment be made exclusively from among their existing officers, the Council will draw up a statement specifying: - (a) the duties of the officer concerned, and - (b) any qualifications or qualities to be sought in the person to be appointed; - (c) the terms and conditions; and - (d) the remuneration package. - 5.2.
+- 5. Recruitment of Head of Paid Service and Directors - 5.1.
+Where the Council proposes to appoint a Head of Paid Service and/ or Director, and it is not proposed that the appointment be made exclusively from among their existing officers, the Council will draw up a statement specifying: - (a) the duties of the officer concerned, and - (b) any qualifications or qualities to be sought in the person to be appointed; - (c) the terms and conditions; and - (d) the remuneration package - 5.2.
 Whether the post is to be advertised internally only or externally the Council will: - (a) make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of such persons who are qualified to apply for it; and - (b) make arrangements for a copy of the statement referred to in Office Employment Procedure Rule 5.1 to be sent to any person on request.

-6. Role of the Statutory Officers Joint Committee
+- 6. Role of the Statutory Officers Joint Committee - 6.1.

-6.1.
 The Statutory Officers Joint Committee is not a standing committee of the Council.
-Instead, a Statutory Officers Joint Committee will be formed of six Councillors (three from the Council including at least one member of the Executive and three from West Devon Borough Council). whenever appointments, recommendations of appointments or disciplinary decisions are needed.
-Members of the Statutory Officers Joint Committee will be nominated by group leaders on a politically proportionate basis.
+Instead, a Statutory Officers Joint Committee will be formed of six Councillors (three from the Council and three from South Hams District Council including at least one member of the Executive) whenever appointments, recommendations of appointments or disciplinary decisions are needed.
+Members of the Statutory Officers Joint Committee will be nominated by group leaders on a politically proportionate basis. - 6.2.

-- 6.2.
 For any appointment, the Statutory Officers Joint Committee will decide on the appointment process but the final appointment decision or recommendation to Council shall be that of the Joint Committee. - 6.3.
-Appointment of a Head of Paid Service, Monitoring Officer or Section 151 Officer on an interim basis will follow the same process as that for a permanent appointment.

-Appointment of Head of Paid Service, Monitoring Officer, Section 151 Officer

-- 7.1.
-Full Council will approve the appointment of the Head of Paid Service, the Monitoring Officer and the Section 151 Officer following the recommendation of such an appointment by the Statutory Officers Joint Committee (which included among its membership is at least one member of the Executive).
-No offer of appointment is to be made until: - (a) the Statutory Officers Joint Committee has informed the Proper Officer of the name of the person to whom the Statutory Officers Joint Committee wishes to recommend to full Council and any other particulars which the Statutory Officers Joint Committee considers are relevant to the appointment; - (b) the Proper Officer has notified every member of the Executive of: - (i) the name of the person whom the Statutory Officers Joint Committee wishes to recommend; - (ii) any other particulars relevant to the appointment which the Statutory Officers Joint Committee has notified to the Proper Officer; and - (iii) the period within which any objection to the making of the offer is to be made by the Leader of the Council on behalf of the Executive to the Proper Officer; and
+Appointment of a Head of Paid Service, Monitoring Officer or Section 151 Officer on an interim basis will follow the same process as that for a permanent appointment. - 7.
+Appointment of Head of Paid Service, Monitoring Officer, Section 151 Officer - 7.1.
+Full Council will approve the appointment of the Head of Paid Service, the Monitoring Officer and the Section 151 Officer following the recommendation of such an appointment by the Statutory Officers Joint Committee.
+No offer of appointment is to be made until: - (a) the Statutory Officers Joint Committee has informed the Proper Officer of the name of the person to whom the Statutory Officers Joint Committee wishes to recommend to full Council and any other particulars which the Statutory Officers Joint Committee considers are relevant to the appointment; and - (b) the Statutory Officers Joint Committee has made a recommendation to full Council.

-- (c) either: - the Leader of the Council has, within the period specified in the notice under sub-paragraph (b)(iii), notified the Proper Officer that neither the Leader of the Council nor any other member of the Executive has any objection to the making of the offer; - the Proper Officer has notified the Statutory Officers Joint Committee that no objection was received by the Proper Officer within that period from the Leader of the Council; or - (iii) where the Leader of the Council has objected to the making of the offer, the Statutory Officers Joint Committee is satisfied that any objection received from the Leader of the Council within that period is not material or is not well-founded; and - (d) the Statutory Officers Joint Committee has made a recommendation to full Council.